 Information and frequently asked questions about the 2011 area classifications.

 Access to a downloadable file holding the data forming the 2011 OAC.

 Downloadable maps and links to interactive maps for the output areas covered by the different supergroups, groups and subgroups.

 Details of the methodology and 2011 Census variables used for the 2011 OAC.

-Pen portraits describe the clusters that make up the 2011 OAC; providing an informal view of the characteristics of each Supergroup, Group and Subgroup.
+Pen portraits describe the clusters that make up the 2011 OAC.
+They provide an informal view of the characteristics of each supergroup, group and subgroup.

 Contact the Office for National Statistics.